The Gasio Mirror — A Free Press Publication

 Blank template vs filled instrument — structural concordance

 The blank template structure published in the Forms Library and the filled instrument in DocuSign Envelope F5D247C2 share the same field architecture.
-The seven structural fields below establish that the executed instrument is a populated instance of the firm-distributed template, not a one-off document drafted from scratch:
+The eight structural fields below establish that the executed instrument is a populated instance of the firm-distributed template, not a one-off document drafted from scratch:

 Template field (per firm-distributed structure) Filled value (per DocuSign F5D247C2) Documentary tension noted